-As a Trust we continue to be committed to equality of opportunity.
-We do not discriminate when making decisions pertaining to recruitment, performance management, promotion or professional development, and we value diversity and the different contributions that all members of our staffing community are able to make
+As a Trust we continue to be committed to equality of opportunity, and hope to attract and retain colleagues by enabling both genders to participate across all levels of the workforce.
+We do not discriminate when making decisions pertaining to recruitment, performance management, promotion or professional development, and we value diversity and the different contributions that all members of our staffing community are able to make.

-We also recognise that the needs of people will change throughout their working lives, and are seeking to develop and deliver working practices and policies that are responsive to this.
-This includes providing opportunities for professional development, creating career pathways across the Trust and supporting colleagues to be able to balance work with caring responsibilities and other commitments and interests outside of the workplace; for example by providing opportunities for flexible working, career breaks and some enhanced entitlements to family and carer leave.
-In doing so we hope to attract and retain colleagues, and provide opportunities for both genders to participate across all levels of the workforce.
+We also recognise that the needs of people will change throughout their working lives, and are continuing to develop and deliver working practices and policies that are responsive to this.
+This includes providing opportunities for professional development, creating career pathways across the Trust and supporting colleagues to balance work with caring responsibilities and other commitments and interests outside of the workplace; for example by providing opportunities for flexible working, career breaks and some enhanced entitlements to family and carer leave.